saucelabs/sauce-docs/docs/basics/integrations/deque.md

 <TabItem value="python">

 We highly recommend using the Python [Sauce Bindings](https://opensource.saucelabs.com/sauce_bindings/).
-Check out the description and examples for the new [Acessibility functionality](https://opensource.saucelabs.com/sauce_bindings/docs/accessibility).
+Check out the description and examples for the new [Accessibility functionality](https://opensource.saucelabs.com/sauce_bindings/docs/accessibility).

-The following is information on how to use the Python sa11y library directly:
+The following is information on how to use the Python `sa11y` library directly:

 __Requirements__